helinal/cybersecurityproject/README.md

 python manage.py migrate
 ```

-3. Finally, start the server with the following command
+3. Finally, start the app with the command

 ```
 python manage.py runserver